-A Parent’s Guide to Fraternity and Sorority Life
+A Guide to Fraternity and Sorority Life for Parents and Families

-There are currently more than 50 general collegiate fraternal organizations on campus, divided into four governing councils.
+There are currently 47 fraternities and sororities on campus, divided into four governing councils.
 The councils are the Interfraternity Council, National Pan-Hellenic Council, Panhellenic Council, United Council of Fraternities and Sororities.
 Each of these groups represents the entire general collegiate national fraternal community at the university.
-There are also three National Honor Societies specifically comprised of member of general fraternities and sororities.
+There are also two National Honor Societies specifically comprised of members of general fraternities and sororities.

 Academic success is important to your son or daughter’s new organization.
-All chapters have a minimum GPArequirement to remain in good standing with the chapter.
-Also, chapters have campus advisors and alumni/ae advisory boards who serve as support and oversight bodies for the membership in all areas of fraternal life, including academic achievement.
+All chapters have a minimum GPA requirement to remain in good standing with the chapter.
+Also, chapters have campus advisors and alumni advisory boards who serve as support and oversight bodies for the membership in all areas of fraternal life, including academic achievement.